Skov0/ezSMS/README.md

 Go to install.php and follow the instructions.<br>

 ## Customization
-Go to backend/config/config.php - to customize the application.
+Edit backend/config/config.php - to customize the application.

 ## Support
 Tested working in the following browsers:<br>